 Filter Coffee Machines

-DeLonghi have a number of different filter coffee machines to choose from but this article is going to be focussed on manual and automatic (bean to cup) coffee machines.
+DeLonghi offers a variety of filter coffee machines, but this article will focus on manual and automatic (bean to cup) coffee machines.

-However, if you are interested in filter coffee machines I have a very detailed blog post that explains all the different types and the best ones on the market:
+If you’re interested in filter coffee machines, I have a comprehensive blog post that explains all the different types and the best ones available on the market:

 best filter coffee machines